August 11: Today in Royal History

 August 11, 1763 – Birth of Luise Eleonore of Hohenlohe-Langenburg, Duchess of Saxe-Meiningen, wife of Georg I, Duke of Saxe-Meiningen, in Langenburg, Principality of Hohenlohe-Langenburg, now in Baden-Württemberg, Germany

 In 1782, Luise Eleonore married Georg I, Duke of Saxe-Meiningen.
 The couple had three children including Adelaide of Saxe-Meiningen, the wife of King William IV of the United Kingdom.
 In December 1803, her husband died and her three-year-old son became Bernhard II, Duke of Saxe-Meiningen.
-Luise Eleonore became Regent and is credited with steering the duchy through some very difficult times.
+Luise Eleonore became Regent and is credited with steering the duchy through very difficult times.

 Unofficial Royalty: Luise Eleonore of Hohenlohe-Langenburg, Duchess of Saxe-Meiningen